-To the Board of Directors and Stockholders of PDF Solutions, Inc. $\,$
+To the Board of Directors and Shareholders of PDF Solutions, Inc.

-We have audited the consolidated financial statements of PDF Solutions, Inc. and its subsidiaries (collectively, the "Company") as of December 31, 1999 and 2000 and for each of the three years in the period ended December 31, 2000 and have issued our report thereon dated January 19, 2001; such consolidated financial statements and report are included elsewhere in the Company's Registration Statement on Form S-1.
+We have audited the consolidated financial statements of PDF Solutions, Inc. and its subsidiaries (collectively, the "Company") as of December 31, 1999 and 2000 and for each of the three years in the period ended December 31, 2000 and have issued our report thereon dated January 19, 2001 (July 6, 2001 as to the third paragraph of Note 12); such consolidated financial statements and report are included elsewhere in the Company's Registration Statement on Form S-1.
 Our audits also included the consolidated financial statement schedule of PDF Solutions, Inc, listed in Item 16(b).
 This consolidated financial statement schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion based on our audits.
 In our opinion, such consolidated financial statement schedule, when considered in relation to the basic financial statements taken as a whole, presents fairly in all material respects the information set forth therein.